 The Miniature Bulldog is a crossbreed that’s created by mixing an English Bulldog and a Pug.
 These pups are also known as Bullpugs and Toy Bulldogs.
 Although these super-cute, small dogs might look very appealing and would be suitable for apartment life, for health reasons, this is not a good mixed breed to choose.

 Both parent breeds are brachycephalic or flat-faced.
 That means that the offspring will most likely inherit the breathing problems that are typically suffered by the parents.
 Also, flat-faced dogs suffer from heat intolerance issues, especially during humid weather, which is an important consideration depending on the typical climatic conditions in the area where you live.

 Mountain Bulldog: English Bulldog Bernese Mountain Dog Mix

 The Mountain Bulldog is a mix of a Bernese Mountain dog and an English Bulldog.
 If you have a large house with plenty of outside space and you’re looking for a large dog, the Mountain Bulldog could be right up your alley!
 These giant pups can grow to stand up to 24 inches tall at the shoulder, weighing between 80 and 120 pounds!

 Although susceptible to joint problems in older life, the Mountain Bulldog can live a healthy life for up to 12 years.
 The biddable Mountain Bulldog is intelligent and relatively easy to train, making him a great family dog who will enjoy joining in family activities both at home and away.
 These dogs are friendly, loyal, and very protective of their human family.
 If you have another dog and small pets in your household, the Mountain Bulldog will get along fine with everyone.

-Many of the English Bulldog crossbreeds are medium-sized and would be happy living in an apartment, provided that you give your pet the exercise and mental stimulation he needs to keep him happy.
+Many English Bulldog crossbreeds are medium-sized and would be happy living in an apartment, provided that you give your pet the exercise and mental stimulation he needs to keep him happy.